ManOnDaMoon/omeka-s-module-Sitemaps/README.md

 * Individual site setting to enable Sitemap generation
 * Dynamically generate a sitemap.xml file for each site
+* Support Sitemap indexes and paginated files, useful for large collections.

 ### Enable Sitemap for a site